Code-Institute-Submissions/Cuisine/README.md

 <details>
 <summary>User stories</summary>
 <br>
+User stories were checked to ensure this project meets their requests:

 1. Users can easily and quickly search results, by either grouping results (with the additional choice of grouping high-low or low-high) or by searching for results with specific values.
 In addition, the number of results are displayed with the total number of entries in the database.
 Approriate error messages are displayed for user error and no results found.
 2. Users can easily add recipes to the database, and then edit and delete said recipes if required.